bump-sh/docs/src/_guides/bump.sh-tutorials/fastapi.md

 ---
 title: Deploying docs from FastAPI
 authors: chris
+excerpt: Get started with Bump.sh for FastAPI projects.
 ---

 [FastAPI](https://fastapi.tiangolo.com/) is a Python framework that allows you to create APIs, and automatically generates their documentation, based on the OpenAPI specification.